openreachtech/eslint-plugin-openreachtech/documents/rules/en/indent-in-infix-expression.md

 * Here's a summary of why indentation is necessary when there is a line break in the middle of a infix operator expression.

-### Nested Infix Expressions
+### Repeated Infix Expressions

-* Writing long repeated infix expression in a single line sacrifices the readability of the code.
+* Writing long repeated infix expressions in a single line sacrifices the readability of the code.

   ```
   const result = leftOperand + middleOperand - rightOperand + extraOperand